dlotterman/metal_code_snippets/documentation_stage/cloud_init/example_cloud_init_walkthrough.md

 ```
 #cloud-config
 ```
+You always want to begin a Cloud-init `#cloud-config` file with this string.

 While appearing to be just a doc string, this line is actually critical for both the Metal Platform and an instance's Cloud-init package to correctly identify the `user_data` text as a configuration for cloud-init.
 While Cloud-init `#cloud-config`'s are just YAML files, it should be noted that you do want to be safe with your doc strings as they can easily get misinterpreted by Cloud-init or the Metal Platform.